 Pro Tip for Aggressive Carvers: If you’re looking for a stiffer board that you can charge faster and more aggressively with, check out the stiffer version of this board.
 It’s called the Jones Mountain Twin Pro.

-Steve’s Favorite: Best High-Performance All Mountain
+Steve’s Favorite: Most Versatile High-Performance All Mountain Twin

 Never Summer Proto Type T3 2026